imgproxy/imgproxy/docs/serving_files_from_s3.md

 #### Cross-Account Access

 S3 access credentials may be acquired by assuming a role using STS.
-To do so specify the IAM Role arn with `IMGPROXY_S3_ASSUME_ROLE_ARN` environment variable.
+To do so specify the IAM Role arn with the `IMGPROXY_S3_ASSUME_ROLE_ARN` environment variable.
 This approach still requires you to provide initial AWS credentials by using one of the ways described above.
+The provided credentials role should allow assuming the role with provided ARN.

 ## Minio